 • results (array of objects) — One result per input item, in the order requested:

-• embeddings (array of float, shape: 1024, optional) — Mean protein embeddings
+• embeddings (array of float, size: 1024, optional) — Mean protein embedding vector for the sequence

 Example response: